 Lace up your walking boots, or running shoes, and enjoy the rural beauty of one of England’s oldest and least-trodden national trails.
 Starting from the picturesque village of Wye, nestled in the Kent Downs Area of Outstanding Natural Beauty, follow the Pilgrims Way, through the scenic Stour Valley, to the historic cathedral city of Canterbury.
-Then, onward via the North Downs Way to a coastal finish inside the impressive inner bailey of Dover Castle.
+Then, onward via the North Downs Way to a coastal finish inside the impressive Dover Castle overlooking the English Channel.
 Along the way, you’ll pass through ancient woodland, rolling fields and charming villages, as well as a few challenging climbs through the undulating geography of the Garden of England.

-Photos from the award-winning Pilgrims Way Challenge 2019 can be viewed in our Facebook gallery here.
+Photos from the Pilgrims Way Challenge 2022 can be viewed in our Facebook gallery here.

-With three distances to choose from, the Pilgrims Way Challenge is perfect for people of all fitness levels.
+With three distances to choose from, the Pilgrims Way Challenge is perfect for people of varying fitness levels.

 Stroll through a charming village of oast houses and period cottages, and soak in an immense sky while surrounded by endless green fields.
 Rolling hillside views, quiet country lanes, historic buildings and ancient woodland all await you.
 Walking, or running, the Pilgrims Way between Wye and Dover really has it all.

 The route leads through the historic heart of Canterbury and out into vast fields, passing the farming villages of Hode, Patrixbourne and Womenswold, with a view of the magnificent Georgian mansion at Higham Park before a steady ascent towards Shepherdswell.
 Soon after, you pass the grand Waldershare House and its impressive mews before following the path of an old Roman road that ran between Richborough and Dover.
-Finally, descend towards Dover as you catch your first glimpse of the sea before reaching the finish line inside the impressive inner bailey of Dover Castle.
+Finally, descend towards Dover as you catch your first glimpse of the sea before a final testing climb to reach the finish line inside the impressive inner bailey of Dover Castle.
+Total elevation gain: 334m

 What's on offer?